 Next, start hand winding the bobbin.
 Be sure to go back and forth across the bobbin in order to get an even amount of elastic thread.

 Once you’ve finished winding the bobbin, be sure to cut off the little tail.
 Then properly load the bobbin into your sewing machine.
 I have a front loading bobbin which has a bobbin holder that requires I insert my bobbin in a certain manner.

 Load the bobbin into your machine according to the manufacturer’s directions.
 If you have a top loading bobbin then check your machine’s manual or this tutorial by Jamie Christina.
 At this point you are ready to shirr your fabric.
 The top needle needs all-purpose thread.
 I’m using black to demonstrate.

-I’ve marked my first row of stitching with a Frixion pen which disappears with heat from an iron. (affiliate links)
+I’ve marked my first row of stitching with a water erasable pen which disappears with water.